Benjamín Ubierna

-Benjamín Ubierna Baradiarán (born 22 November 1991) is a Peruvian footballer who currently plays for Cienciano.
-He was born in Buenos Aires to Peruvian parents.
-After that, he came back to Peru.
+Benjamín Ubierna Baradiarán (born 22 November 1991) is a Peruvian footballer who currently plays for Deportivo Coopsol.

 Club career

 Ubierna has spent his entire professional career with San Martín, making his professional debut in 2010.
-However, he was drafted by MLS club Real Salt Lake in the third round of the 2012 MLS Supplemental Draft on 17 January 2012.
+However, he was drafted by MLS club Real Salt Lake in the third round of 2012 MLS Supplemental Draft on 17 January 2012.

-In 2015 he signed for Juan Aurich.

 On 17 July 2016, Moreirense F.C. announced they had agreed a deal with Ubierna signing a one-year contract.

 International career

 Born in Argentina, he earned his first cap for Peru against Panama on a friendly match on August 6, 2014.

+Personal life

+He was born in Buenos Aires to an Argentine father and a Peruvian mother.
+After that, he came back to Peru.